-[Los Angeles, California, March 15] The Delta Zeta Theta Rho chapter at California State University, Los Angeles teamed up with the brothers of Sigma Nu and participated in this year’s “Sigma Nu: NU Games”.
-The week long series of events was hosted by the Sigma Nu Eta Phi Chapter, and the competitors included other Panhellenic sororities on the CSULA campus.
+[Los Angeles, California, March 18-21] The Delta Zeta Theta Rho chapter at California State University, Los Angeles participated in the brothers of Sigma Alpha Epsilon Paddy Murphy Week.
+Although this week is celebrated through all the chapters of SAE, this was the Phi Alpha Chapter’s first time hosting it on campus.
+The week long series of events was to raise money for their national philanthropy, Children’s Miracle Network and the competitors included other Panhellenic sororities on the CSULA campus.

 Paddy Murphy Week started from the tale of Paddy Murphy which is SAE’s famous fraternal legend that became a symbol of the fraternities everlasting brotherhood.
 The brothers of Phi Alpha gave us some history of this story in our weekly chapter meetings along with the activities that were planned throughout the week.

 To start off the Paddy Murphy activities, Tuesday’s event showcased a coffin art piece that each Panhellenic sorority designed for their chapter.
 The coffins were located on the campus main walkway with donation buckets and photos were also posted to Phi Alpha’s social media.
 Each like that the photo received equalled a penny, and the chapter with the most change at the end of the competition would win.
 All proceeds were donated to their national philanthropy, the Children’s Miracle Network.
 Delta Zeta won this half of the competition.

 The next event was the dodgeball competition where different greek organizations made teams and dodged for a cause.
 Our sisters either showed their support by playing or cheering on the sidelines.
 We excitedly took another win for the week.